devonik/nuxt-vuetify-nested-containment/README.md

 > With this string you can overwrite the default back title

 *type* string

 *default*: Back

 ###### transition-component-name

 > With this string you can overwrite the default transition component.
 See possible vuetify component names here https://vuetifyjs.com/en/styles/transitions/

+*Important note* If your app is using vuetify-loader to auto-import components be sure to explicit import the v-...-transition component from vuetify. ```import { VFadeTransition } from 'vuetify/components'```

 *type* string

 *default*: v-fade-transition

 ###### transition-component-props